cbrodriguez01/DataScienceProject2021.github.io/index.md

 -  Model did not perform well in the test set.
 This is because predictors were uncorrelated with recipe popularity `n_ratings`.
 Therefore, the random forest algorithm  was forced to choose amongst only "noise" variables at many of its splits leading to poor performance.

-**INSERT FIGURE**

 - The two most predictive variables as determined by their Gini coefficient were: cook time and number of ingredients.

-### OTHER MACHINE LEARNING
+Reducing the model to only include important variables decreased the mean square error from  6098 to 5517.

-### VISUALIZATION
+### MAP